StanfordLegion/legion/compiler/doc/language.md

 There is no pointer arithmetic in Legion.
-You can't increment the pointer to get the next value, nor can you obtain a pointer to the interior of a struct (but more on that later).
+You can't increment the pointer to get the next value, nor can you obtain a pointer to the interior of a struct.

-Legion does have null pointers.
-Here's an example.
+Legion does have null pointers:

 ```legion
 task a_null_pointer()